suminb/interview-questions/README.md

 you managed to graduate.
 You will definitely remember all those all-nighter days with your classmates trying to build a compiler, a file system, and a network router.
 It was traumatizing.
 You realized you can push yourself much further than you thought possible.

-Even with years of hard work, you probably wouldn't claim that you have conquered the universe of computer science, because you know there is much more to be learned, but at least you had some level of confidence that you understand the fundamentals.
+Even with years of hard work, you probably wouldn't claim yourself as a master of computer science, because you know there is much more to be learned.
+But at least you had some level of confidence that you understand the fundamentals.

 You got a job as a software engineer.
 You started building awesome stuff.
 Years have passed by, and things got rusty.
-Even though you were writing some code pretty much every single day, you weren't always concerned with implementing algorithms yourself.
+Even though you were writing code on a regular basis, you weren't always concerned with implementing algorithms yourself.
 In many cases, you were working on the top of some libraries and frameworks to get things done.

 Then here we go.
 You made all the way through the final round of your hiring process and you were invited to an on-site interview.
 You are standing in front